Right Arrow

 9 minutes

-Every year, U.S. schools report hundreds of thousands of workplace injuries, but the real number is even higher.
-Nearly one in five injuries in education goes unreported due to paperwork barriers and fear of reprisal (Source: Organisational Factors and Under-Reporting Study).
+Every year, U.S. schools report hundreds of thousands of workplace injuries, but the real number is likely higher.
+Many injuries in education go unreported due to paperwork barriers and fear of reprisal.
 The result?
 More missed workdays, more staff shortages, and more disruption for students and teachers alike.

 The top five injuries in education—from slips and falls to equipment accidents and workplace violence—aren’t just statistics.
-They’re preventable events that can upend classrooms and entire school communities.
+They’re mitigable events that can upend classrooms and entire school communities.
 While strong safety programs and vigilant staff remain essential, education leaders are increasingly turning to technology for an extra edge.
-AI-powered video intelligence, in particular, now offers real-time detection and actionable insights that can stop accidents before they start.
+AI-powered video intelligence, in particular, now offers real-time detection and actionable insights that can help address hazards before incidents occur.

-In this guide, we’ll break down the top 5 injuries that occur in education environments and—most importantly—how to prevent them.
+In this guide, we’ll break down the top 5 injuries that occur in education environments and—most importantly—how to reduce their likelihood.
 You’ll see where established safety practices and smart video analytics work together to create safer, more resilient schools.

-The Top 5 Preventable Injuries in Education: What Every School Needs to Know
+The Top 5 Mitigable Injuries in Education: What Every School Needs to Know

 1. Slips, Trips, and Falls